Echinopsis candicans

-Soehrensia candicans is a species of cactus from northern and western Argentina (Monte Desert).
+Echinopsis candicans, synonym Soehrensia candicans, is a species of cactus from northern Argentina.
 It has large fragrant white flowers that open at night.

 Description

-Soehrensia candicans has a shrubby growth habit, with individual stems up to 60 cm tall.
+Echinopsis candicans has a shrubby growth habit, with individual stems up to 60 cm tall.
 The plant as a whole can be as much as 3 m across.
 The stems are light green, with a diameter of up to 14 cm and have 9–11 low ribs.
 The large white areoles are spaced at 2–3 cm and produce brownish yellow spines, the central spines being up to 10 cm long, the radial spines only up to 4 cm.

 The fragrant white flowers open at night.
 They are large, up to 19 cm across and 18–23 cm long.